justhuang/decal-proj/README.md

 ## 1 - (`Meal`)

-The restaurant sells meals, so we will store the meals that belong to the customer in a DB.
+The restaurant sells meals, so we will store the meals that belong to the customer in a database.
 Each meal has a name and a price.

 Then let's move to the controller.
 Here are the **user actions** we want to implement: